Facilitating Group Learning: Strategies for Success with Adult Learners

 Hardcover: $25.00 Includes shipping within the United States.
 This book does not ship outside the United States.

 by George Lakey

 When state-sponsored violence meets nonviolent people power, which one wins?
 As George Lakey shows in this passionate and well researched piece, it’s nonviolence that tends to win hands down.
 Originally written as a rebuttal to the Ward Churchill screed “Pacifism as Pathology,” this booklet is filled with recent real-world examples of nonviolent victories.

-Paperback: $5.00 Includes shipping within N. America.
-Shipping outside N. America costs extra.
+Paperback: $5.00 Includes shipping within the United States.
+Shipping outside the U.S. costs extra.